 Basis of Presentation

-The condensed consolidated balance sheets of Central Garden & Pet Company and subsidiaries (the “Company” or “Central”) as of June 26, 2021 and June 27, 2020, the condensed consolidated statements of operations and the condensed consolidated statements of comprehensive income for the three and nine months ended June 26, 2021 and June 27, 2020 and the condensed consolidated statements of cash flows for the nine months ended June 26, 2021 and June 27, 2020 have been prepared by the Company, without audit.
+The condensed consolidated balance sheets of Central Garden & Pet Company and subsidiaries (the “Company” or “Central”) as of December 28, 2013 and December 29, 2012, the condensed consolidated statements of operations for the three months ended December 28, 2013 and December 29, 2012, the condensed consolidated statements of comprehensive income (loss) for the three months ended December 28, 2013 and December 29, 2012 and the condensed consolidated statements of cash flows for the three months ended December 28, 2013 and December 29, 2012 have been prepared by the Company, without audit.
 In the opinion of management, the interim financial statements include all normal recurring adjustments necessary for a fair statement of the results for the interim periods presented.

-For the Company’s foreign businesses in the United Kingdom and Canada, the local currency is the functional currency.
+For the Company’s foreign business in the UK, the local currency is the functional currency.
 Assets and liabilities are translated using the exchange rate in effect at the balance sheet date.
 Income and expenses are translated at the average exchange rate for the period.
 Deferred taxes are not provided on translation gains and losses because the Company expects earnings of its foreign subsidiary to be permanently reinvested.
 Transaction gains and losses are included in results of operations.
+See Note 9, Supplemental Equity Information, for further detail.

-Due to the seasonal nature of the Company’s garden business, the results of operations for the three and nine months ended June 26, 2021 are not necessarily indicative of the operating results that may be expected for the entire fiscal year.
-These interim financial statements should be read in conjunction with the annual audited financial statements, accounting policies and financial notes thereto, included in the Company’s 2020 Annual Report on Form 10-K, which has previously been filed with the Securities and Exchange Commission.
-The September 26, 2020 balance sheet presented herein was derived from the audited financial statements.
+Due to the seasonal nature of the Company’s garden business, the results of operations for the three month period ended December 28, 2013 are not indicative of the operating results that may be expected for the entire fiscal year.
+These interim financial statements should be read in conjunction with the annual audited financial statements, accounting policies and financial notes thereto, included in the Company’s 2013 Annual Report on Form 10-K, which has previously been filed with the Securities and Exchange Commission.
+The September 28, 2013 balance sheet presented herein was derived from the audited statements.

 Noncontrolling interest in the Company’s condensed consolidated financial statements represents the 20% interest not owned by Central in a consolidated subsidiary.
 Since the Company controls this subsidiary, its financial statements are consolidated with those of the Company, and the noncontrolling owner’s 20% share of the subsidiary’s net assets and results of operations is deducted and reported as noncontrolling interest on the consolidated balance sheets and as net income (loss) attributable to noncontrolling interest in the consolidated statements of operations.
 See Note 9, Supplemental Equity Information, for additional information.